The JSON.parse()

 Optional

-If a function, this prescribes how the value originally produced by parsing is transformed, before being returned.
+If a function, this prescribes how each value originally produced by parsing is transformed before being returned.
+Non-callable values are ignored.
+The function is called with the following arguments:

 If a reviver

 is specified, the value computed by parsing is transformed before being returned.
-Specifically, the computed value and all its properties (beginning with the most nested properties and proceeding to the original value itself) are individually run through the reviver
+Specifically, the computed value and all its properties (in a depth-first fashion, beginning with the most nested properties and proceeding to the original value itself) are individually run through the reviver

-.
-Then it is called, with the object containing the property being processed as this
+is called with the object containing the property being processed as this

-, and with the property name as a string, and the property value as arguments.
+, representing the property name as a string (even for arrays) and the property value.
 If the reviver

 function returns undefined